 Tip: If you have deleted or modified the predefined PC Suite profile, you can restore it by pressing Menu, and selecting Tools > Reset PC Suite profile.

 Data connections

-This device supports packet data (GPRS), high-speed data calls (HSCSD), and GSM data calls.
+This device supports packet data (GPRS), high-speed data calls (HSCSD), GSM data calls, and wireless LAN connections.